mailcampaigns/shopware-6-abandoned-cart-plugin/README.md

 ![License](https://img.shields.io/github/license/mailcampaigns/shopware-6-abandoned-cart-plugin)

 This [Shopware 6](https://www.shopware.com/en/products/shopware-6/) plugin adds an `/abandoned-cart` API endpoint that allows you to retrieve shopping carts that your customers have left behind.
+> **ℹ️ Note:** By default, Shopware stores shopping carts in the SQL database.
+For high-throughput scenarios, Shopware supports storing carts in Redis instead of SQL.
+If your Shopware installation is configured to use Redis for cart storage, this plugin may not be compatible, as it expects carts to be stored in the database.
+Learn more: [Shopware Cart Storage](https://developer.shopware.com/docs/guides/hosting/performance/cart-storage.html)

 After a configured number of **seconds**, a cart can be considered abandoned.
 It only returns carts of **active known customers** that have **not been converted to an order** yet.